prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-mopub.md

 # MoPub Integration

-The integration of Prebid Rendering Module with MoPub assumes that publisher has an account on MoPub and has already integrated the MoPub SDK into the app project.
+The integration of Prebid Rendering API with MoPub assumes that publisher has an account on MoPub and has already integrated the MoPub SDK into the app project.

 If you do not have MoPub SDK in the app yet, refer the [MoPub's Documentation](https://github.com/mopub/mopub-android-sdk).